dan-velez/Medabots/README.md

 * KiloBot <> Medabot
 * WarBandit <> Medabot

+## Game Architecture ##
+`Main` module will have a `WindowManager` and `Game` class, which is all the games code.
+`WindowManager` is publicly available for `Game` class to alter.
+`Game` class will adjust the window through `WindowManager`.
+`Game` class will inherit `render` and `update` routines to implement custom game code.

+Render method will draw the level and player.
+Update method will deal with user input.

+Level will have a game objects array which includes player.

 ## User Medabot Customization ##
 * Can create medabots from JSON file.
 Power level must not exceed certain amount
 * Use arrow keys to move ; hot keys ; input commands